 If you have persistent headaches.

-Your doctor will perform blood tests before you are given Tofidence, and during your treatment, to determine if you have a low white blood cell count, low platelet count or high liver enzymes.
+Your doctor will perform blood tests before you are given Tocilizumab STADA, and during your treatment, to determine if you have a low white blood cell count, low platelet count or high liver enzymes.

 Children and adolescents

-Tofidence is not recommended for use in children under 2 years of age
+Tocilizumab STADA is not recommended for use in children under 2 years of age

 If a child has a history of macrophage activation syndrome, (activation and uncontrolled proliferation of specific blood cells), tell your doctor.
-Your doctor will have to decide if they can still be given Tofidence.
+Your doctor will have to decide if they can still be given Tocilizumab STADA.

-Tofidence contains polysorbate
+Tocilizumab STADA contains polysorbate

 This medicine contains 0.5 mg of polysorbate 80 (E 433) per 20 mg/mL tocilizumab.
 Polysorbates may cause allergic reactions.
 Tell your doctor if you have any known allergies.

-Other medicines and Tofidence
+Other medicines and Tocilizumab STADA

 Tell your doctor if you are taking any other medicines (or your child is, if they are the patient), or have recently taken any.
 This includes medicines obtained without a prescription.
-Tofidence can affect the way some medicines work, and the dose of these may require adjustment.
+Tocilizumab STADA can affect the way some medicines work, and the dose of these may require adjustment.
 If you are using medicines containing any of the following active substances, tell your doctor:

 methylprednisolone, dexamethasone, used to reduce inflammation